HackyHour/Wuerzburg/index.md

 You can come without registration but feel free to join the discussion in the linked pad (see table below) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.

 ### Attention!
-The next HackyHour happens on **Wednesday**, February 23.
-It might be live or online, depending on the situation.
+The next HackyHour might be live or online, depending on the situation.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.